RobotecAI/rai/docs/manipulation.md

 ## Overview

+Vision-Language-Action (VLA) models represent a novel approach to controlling robots, offering significant potential to automate and generalize robotic operations.
+We are working on integrating this approach with RAI to further extend RAI's versatility.

-The upcoming manipulation demo will showcase the currently developed functionalities of RAI enhanced with Vision-Language-Action (VLA) models.
-You will be able to instruct a robotic arm to perform complex tasks, such as organizing scattered toys, with a single command prompt.
+The upcoming manipulation demo will showcase a practical use case where a single prompt can be used to instruct a robotic arm to perform a series of specific tasks.
 It is also meant to showcase how a more generalist agent cooperates with a specialized model.

-VLA models represent a novel approach to controlling robots, offering significant potential to automate and generalize robotic operations.
-We are working on integrating this approach with RAI to further extend RAI's versatility.

 ## Currently planned and developed pipeline